 Regardless of what we actually have.
-In other words, you can have all the riches in the world—a loving relationship, an amazing talent, or a bounty of good fortune—and your mindset will dictate whether or not you’re happy about your circumstances.
+In other words, you can have all the riches in the world—a loving relationship, an amazing talent, or a bounty of good fortune—and your mindset will dictate whether you’re happy about your circumstances.

-Start by engaging in self-reflection, gratitude, creative practice and personal development.
+Start by engaging in self-reflection, gratitude, creative practice, and personal development.
 It’s impossible for anyone to create real wealth without these things.

 Get Really In-Tune With How You Feel

 Most people don’t learn about it at home, either.
-As a result, we lose contact with one of our most powerful means of creating real success.
+As a result, we lose contact with one of our most powerful means of creating genuine success.

 Pay attention to the sensations you feel in your body.
 These sensations and your feelings are directly linked.
 They work as a road map to help you develop your emotional awareness.

 Learn What Motivation Means to You

-Much of the time people act in ways dictated by their prior experience.
+Much of the time, people act in ways dictated by their prior experience.
 These prior experiences often stop people from seeing new opportunities and creating something new.

-Take a look at your current circumstance and see if there are similarities between it and other experiences in your life.
+Look at your current circumstance and see if there are similarities between it and other experiences in your life.
 Knowing why you’re reacting or responding the way you are helps put aside your predispositions.